Lord William Beauchamp Nevill1

 Mrs Violet Myddelton, 1907 2

 From 17 December 1889, her married name became Wellesley.
-As a result of her marriage, Lady Violet Nevill was styled as Countess Cowley on 28 February 1895.
+After her marriage, Lady Violet Nevill was styled as Countess Cowley on 28 February 1895.
 From 19 August 1898, her married name became Myddelton.

 Child of Lady Violet Nevill and Henry Arthur Mornington Wellesley, 3rd Earl Cowley